QwikDev/qwik/packages/qwik-city/runtime/src/api.md

     style: string;
 }

-// Warning: (ae-forgotten-export) The symbol "RequestEvent" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "EndpointHandlerResult" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)